List of lawsuits involving X Corp.: Defamation and conspiracy cases in Canada by Masood Masjoody

+Masjoody was murdered on March 6, 2026.
+A police spokesperson described his murder as having "impacted the Iranian community [and] generated widespread concern and public interest" and that the two people accused of the murder had had "some ongoing disputes ... as well as some exchanges on social media".
+Iranian-Canadian human rights activist Nazanin Afshin-Jam said that Masjoody had been threatened in relation to his attempts to reveal the presence of people in Canada connected with the Iranian Islamic Revolutionary Guard Corps.
+Two suspects, both supporters of Reza Pahlavi according to The Atlantic, were arrested and charged with first-degree murder.

 Copyright infringement case

 In June 2023, the National Music Publishers' Association, on behalf of Universal Music Group, Concord Music Group, Sony Music Publishing, Warner Chappell Music, and other major publishers, sued X Corp. for about million in damages over alleged copyright infringement on about 1,700 songs.

 In March 2024, a US district judge upheld parts of the lawsuit against X Corp. while dismissing most of the claims, including that of "direct and vicarious copyright infringement" as well as the "publishers' contributory infringement".

 Facilitate Corp case

 In June 2023, Australian management firm Facilitate Corp sued X Corp. for alleged unpaid bills related to work done in four countries.
-The firm seeks about A$1 million in damages.
+The firm seeks about A$1 million (US$ thousand) in damages.

 Boulder landlord case

-In June 2023, X Corp. countersued its Boulder landlord over m alleged wrongfully denied tenant-improvement allowance.
-At the time, X Corp faced eviction from its Boulder office.
+In June 2023, X Corp. countersued its Boulder landlord over a m alleged wrongfully denied tenant-improvement allowance.
+At the time, X Corp. faced eviction from its Boulder office.

 French newspaper copyright cases

-In August 2023, French leading news agency AFP sued X Corp. for failing to compensate for distributing its original content, citing the "neighboring rights" under the newly adopted EU copyright reforms.
+In August 2023, French leading news agency AFP sued X Corp. for failing to compensate it for distributing its original content, citing the "neighboring rights" under the newly adopted EU copyright reforms.
 In May 2024, an interim relief Paris judicial court ordered X Corp. to provide "precise data" regarding its consumption of AFP's content.
 A penalty of 2,000 Euro per day of delay was also included in the court order.
 AFP claims that X Corp. failed to comply with the order and requested a penalty payment of 266,000 euros.

-In November 2024, French newspapers Les Echos, Le Parisien, Groupe Le Monde and Le Figaro jointly sued X Corp for failing to compensate as well.
+In November 2024, French newspapers Les Echos, Le Parisien, Groupe Le Monde and Le Figaro jointly sued X Corp. for failing to compensate as well.

 In February 2025, Les Echos and Le Parisien (both owned by LVMH) dropped the lawsuit without providing further details.